sikopet/blog/posts/ssh-tunnel.md

     outcomp.sk:~$ ssh -p 2222 root@localhost

-## Connecting to a router web interface accessible only from intranet

 We want to connect to router web interface (to make some configuration changes) which is not accessible from Internet.
 However we can connect to a Linux server behind the router.

 1) `/etc/ssh/sshd_config` of host.in.internet.com has to contain: